James Chance: Career

 The first version of the Blacks was set up by Joseph Bowie.
 Shortly after, Defunkt emerged from the Blacks.
 In 1982 Chance toured with the re-formed James White and the Blacks with his brother David "Tremor" Siegfried and his band David and the Happenings from Carbondale, Illinois, playing Chicago, their hometown Milwaukee, and much of the Midwest.

 Chance briefly relocated to Paris, returning to New York City in 1983 to record the album James White Presents The Flaming Demonics.

 In 1987, he contributed saxophone to The False Prophets' Implosion album.

-In 2001, Chance reunited with original Contortions members Jody Harris (guitar), Pat Place (slide guitar) and Don Christensen (drums) for a few limited engagements.
-Original keyboard player Adele Bertei appeared briefly, but bass player George Scott III had died of an accidental drug overdose in 1980 and his slot was filled by Eric Sanko.
-The reunited group has played twice at the All Tomorrow's Parties music festival, and, in 2008, at the PS1 Warm Up series.
-Chance has also recorded with Blondie since coming out of his semi-retirement.
+In 2001, Chance reunited with original Contortions members Jody Harris (guitar), Pat Place (slide guitar), and Don Christensen (drums) for a few limited engagements.
+Original keyboard player Adele Bertei appeared briefly, but bass player George Scott III had died of an accidental drug overdose in 1980 and his slot was filled by Erik Sanko.
+The reunited group played twice at the All Tomorrow's Parties music festival, and, in 2008, at the PS1 Warm Up series.
+Chance also recorded with Blondie after coming out of semi-retirement.
 Tiger Style records released the 4-CD box set retrospective Irresistible Impulse to critical acclaim in 2003.
 A live-DVD James Chance – Chance of a Lifetime: Live in Chicago 2003 was released in 2005.

-In addition to limited engagements with the original Contortions, Chance has occasionally performed and recorded with the Chicago band Watchers.
-In Europe, he performs with James Chance & Les Contortions, French musicians who have been his backing band since 2006.
-They played a 15 show Europe tour in April and May 2007 and were back in Europe in October 2007.
+In addition to limited engagements with the original Contortions, Chance occasionally performed and recorded with the Chicago band Watchers.
+In Europe, he performed with James Chance & Les Contortions, French musicians who had been his backing band since 2006.
+They played a 15-show Europe tour in April and May 2007 and were back in Europe in October 2007.
 In May 2012 they released the CD Incorrigible! on the French label LADTK, comprising seven Chance originals and two covers, all of them brand new recordings.

 In 2009 Chance made occasional appearances playing keyboards in NYC with a trio, with the material restricted to close readings of jazz standards.
-In June 2012, Chance played in Portland, OR with local group Ancient Heat as his backing band.
+In June 2012, Chance played in Portland, Oregon with local group Ancient Heat as his backing band.
 They played a number of songs from various points in his career, including a new cover of Gil Scott-Heron's "Home is Where The Hatred Is."

 In 2016, 19-year-old Dylan Greenberg directed James Chance in the music video for a re-recorded version of Melt Yourself Down, his first music video in nearly 20 years.
 The video premiered on MOJO.
+He gave his final performance in 2019.

+Death

+Chance was in poor health in the final years of his life, and he died from a gastrointestinal disease at a nursing home in East Harlem on June 18, 2024, at the age of 71.